manuGil/online-core/docs/source/data-modeling.rst

    **Question.**
    What is the correct mathematical (set theory) expression that describes the covers relationship?
 How does this expression differ from the covered by relationship?

 By now, you should understand what topology is, but you may wonder how it can be used.
-During the coming exercises you will see many different uses, but for now, focus on an example given in  the  Topological Data Model.
+During the coming exercises you will see many different uses, but for now, focus on an example given in  the `Topological data model`_.

 .. attention::